alimhdan/Sentiment_Analysis/README.md

        'Positive' Class : Negatif

- We can see that, classification accuracy is 0.9233 or 92.33% so the accuracy is well.
+ We can see that classification accuracy is 0.9233 or 92.33% so the accuracy is well.
 Sensitivity and Specificity are more than 0.8 is a high value so we can conclude that the performance is very well.